Abortion in focus in Wisconsin, Minnesota midterm primary voting

 2024 PREVIEW

 November's election could serve as a preview of 2024, when Wisconsin will likely again be a major swing state in the presidential election.
-Trump, the former president who still maintains falsely that Democratic President Joe Biden's statewide win in 2020 was fraudulent, has strongly hinted that he intends to run for a third time.
+Trump, who still asserts falsely that Democratic President Joe Biden's statewide win in 2020 was fraudulent, has strongly hinted that he intends to run again.

 Republicans on Friday named Milwaukee as the site of their 2024 national convention, underscoring the state's strategic importance.